 The Chain Command logs have always been visible via OneCloud Integration Studio and will now be optionally stored for additional support diagnostics and audit capabilities.

 To get started you will need to be an Administrator on the OneCloud platform.
-After you have logged in you will need to navigate to the Integrations menu under the Admin portal.
+After logging in, navigate to the Integrations menu under the Admin portal.
 The integration configuration will apply to all GroundRunners configured to your tenant and all future GroundRunners will adopt the settings at activation.

 Each of the following configuration properties will need to be obtained for an authorized user of the Amazon S3 bucket.